Cart is empty

 What links Ellen DeGeneres, Pamela Anderson and a pack of Oreos?
 Veganism.
-As we enter 2017 and thousands embark on new year’s resolutions, it appears dry January has been overshadowed by its hipper cousin: Veganuary.
-This year, over 20,000 people have pledged to live without meat, fish, dairy and other animal-based foods for a month.
+This year, over 20,000 people pledged to live without meat, fish, dairy and other animal-based foods for ‘Veganuary’, with many making the change permanent.

 The international drive is spearheaded by the eponymous charity, Veganuary, whose website provides followers with a ‘vegan starter kit’ alongside heaps of myth-busting information and inspiration for why you should switch to the green side.
 As well as benefitting animal welfare and reducing human impact on the environment, going vegan is reportedly a boon for health with lower cholesterol, blood pressure and a lesser risk of diabetes and heart disease.